KRXO (AM)

-KRXO transmits with a directional signal around the clock, at 5,000 watts in the daytime and 1,000 watts at night.
+KRXO transmits with a directional signal at 5,000 watts in the daytime and 1,000 watts at night.
 The day signal is maximized to send a 13,000 watt ERP lobe up and down Interstate 44.

 History

 The station originated as KWPR on January 17, 1958.
 The call sign was a tribute to famous Oklahoman Will Rogers.
 It began as a 500-watt daytimer, required to sign off at night to avoid interfering with other stations on AM 1270.
 In 1959, the station was acquired by BRT Broadcasting.

 On September 16, 2015, the then-KTUZ dropped its Spanish language format and picked up the sports talk format from sister station KRXO-FM in Oklahoma City.
 The station changed its call sign to KRXO on October 5, 2015.

 On June 15, 2020, KRXO dropped its simulcast with KRXO-FM and changed its format from sports to Spanish CHR, branded as "Ritmo 107.9".